 Lauric acid (12 carbon atoms) was discovered by Marsson T. in 1842 in the seeds of Laurus nobilis, from which its name.

-It is a saturated fatty acid since there is no double bond in the aliphatic chain, so in shorthand is named 12:0.
+It belongs to the group of saturated fatty acids since there is no double bond in the aliphatic chain, so its shorthand notation is 12:0.
 It is a member of the sub-group called medium chain fatty acids or MCFA, namely fatty acids containing from 6 to 12 carbon atoms.

 Molecular weight: 200.31776 g/mol

 IUPAC name: dodecanoic acid